leventemo/eeieeioh/README.md

 - [x] include it contents page
 - [x] write out component template
 - [x] write out component class
+- [ ] take out "Country"
+- [ ] rewrite vertival alignment of card elements with flexbox a lá card component?

+Cards component
+- [x] first btn "Start"
+- []  last btn "Finish" or "Again"
+- [ ] progbar
+- [ ] info modal
+- [ ] card prompts in an array so multiple lines can be rendered in template

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.